EvangeliaS/Memory-Management-Simulation/README.md

 1. **E [Shore 1975]:** The product of time and memory, offering insights into resource utilization.

 2. **Memory Gap Analysis:** Calculating the mean and variance of memory gap sizes, reflecting memory fragmentation.

-### Conclusion

-The simulation provides valuable insights into the efficiency of different memory allocation algorithms under various scenarios.
-Both the best fit and worst fit algorithms were found to be equally efficient and outperform the Buddy algorithm.